-If your child does not meet the admissions criteria for any of your preferred schools and you are a Royal Borough of Windsor and Maidenhead resident, the Admissions team will offer you a place at the nearest RBWM school to your home address with places remaining, wherever possible.
+If your child does not meet the admissions criteria for any of your preferred schools and you are a RBWM resident, the Admissions team will offer you a place at the nearest RBWM school to your home address with places remaining where possible.
 This kind of offer is known as a 'diversion' offer.
-Diversion offers will not be made automatically if your child is currently at a school where they can remain.
+Diversion offers will not be made automatically if your child is currently at a school where they can feasibly remain.